 Goal: Increase support for the research and development activities that provide a foundation for high-tech growth

 Research and development (R&D) is the wellspring of innovation and consists of basic research, applied research, and development.
 Measures of R&D activity include both inputs, such as money spent on research and development, and outputs, such as patent activity.
 Most R&D expenditures originate from industry and private investment, primarily for the purpose of applied research and development with more immediate product commercialization possibilities.
 Federal and state governments also invest substantial amounts in R&D, often in basic research, which results in significant discoveries that are so diffuse that they are difficult for any one business to capture, yet importantly feed into applied research.
 Virginia’s universities, hospitals, and laboratories are important players in the discovery and dissemination of new ideas.
 Although some R&D measures rely on data that is a few years old, they may be included in the IEMS.
 The Research & Development category is central to the IEMS, as it represents the idea-generation phase that results from combining intellectual with financial capital to develop technologies that have potential for commercialization.

-The value of overall R&D performed in Virginia declined in 2012 from the prior year, the most recent year of data available for this measure.
-This measure in particular is dated, though is retained because it is the sole comprehensive indicator of overall R&D in Virginia.
-More recent data below on various R&D components present a more current picture.
-Corporate R&D, a component of that, declined as well in 2012, and again in 2013.
+The value of overall R&D performed in Virginia declined in 2015 from the prior year, the most recent year of data available for this measure.
+Corporate R&D, a component of that, declined as well in 2015.
 Federal R&D obligations also form an important part of Virginia’s overall R&D expenditures.
-Federal R&D obligations have decreased in 4 of the last 5 years.
-The total number of combined SBIR/STTR awards have dropped in recent years, although dollar amounts have fluctuated.
+Federal R&D obligations have decreased in four of the last five years.
+The total number of combined Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) awards have dropped in recent years, although dollar amounts have fluctuated.